-Step one: Select one book chapter from the list provided on Canvas.
+Step One: Select one book chapter from the list provided below and on Canvas and Workbook/Study Guide 5.
 Each book chapter consists of a brief explanation of one apocryphal New Testament text and an English translation of the text.